Mostly Sunny with a High Near 13

 Weather Story

-Colder today for the state behind yesterday’s cold front.
+Cold and dry again today for western and central Wyoming.
 Highs will be in the teens for most areas, except for the Big Horn Basin and Johnson County, which will reach the 20s this afternoon.
-These cold temperatures will continue into the day Monday.
+These cold temperatures will continue into Tuesday.

 – Detailed Forecast –